gSchool/ada-developer-skills/01-roundtable-guides/tdd-exercise-roundtable.md

 * Was it hard to write things in TDD fashion?
 * What questions do you have on TDD development?

-Lets also share some TDD-Exercise tests and `score` methods.
+## Lets also share some TDD-Exercise tests and `score` methods.

-What are some new things you learned from classmates?
+*  What are some new things you learned from classmates?
+*  Did you organize your tests into Arrange-Act-Assert steps?